martinovzky/Pytorch-Classifier/README.md

 2. Enable **GPU**:
    - Go to `Runtime > Change runtime type > GPU`
 3. Follow the notebook instructions to train and validate the model.
+   PS: the colab file features a lot of comments that I wrote for self learning :)

 ### **Run Locally**
 1. **Clone the repository**: